staticfox/ugc-api/README.md

 ### Note
 Feedback is always welcome and appreciated.
 If you have any requests, please open them as github issues here so we can track them.
 If you would like an API key, please contact me on steam via http://steamcommunity.com/id/BlindSightSniper/ or add another UGC Admin.
+A list of admins can be found at http://www.ugcleague.com/staff.cfm